 Ever since the bicycle was first invented in 1908, people have been fascinated by the idea of using wheels to get to their destination.
 There’s something refreshing about and able to ride along a back road or the main street with nothing but the power of your own two feet to get you there.
 The types of cycles available to you are only limited by the trail you decide to ride on.
-Whether you are looking for a general, all-purpose bike, a street rider, mountain bike, or even an electric bike to explore the path less traveled by, cycling can open up a whole new way to exercise and explore, so you can get fit while you find your way.
+Whether you are looking for a general, all-purpose bike, a tricycle, a street rider, hardtail mountain bike, or even an electric bike to explore the path less traveled by, cycling can open up a whole new way to exercise and explore, so you can get fit while you find your way.
 There’s something magical about riding on a bike that makes you feel like you’re almost flying.
 Cycling is different than driving a car because you have time to take in the world around you, and you know that you’re the one pushing yourself along instead of an engine.
 From you’re climbing a mountain path until you reach the summit to enjoy the ride down, or coasting along the boardwalk in New Jersey, cycling allows you to get in touch with your body and take on the open road.
 So whether you’re looking for a casual hobby to help you coast shore, or want to feel the wind rush through your hair during a race, cycling can help you not only explore the roads around you, but also trust your own strength to get you where you need to go every time.

 From Penny Farthings to Modern Bikes